WPGA-TV: Newscasts

 WPGA first started a newscast in April 2001; it was dropped in January 2002.
 In July 2007, Register Communications contracted with Independent News Network (INN) for news production.
 Originally, INN produced 30 minute newscasts at 7 and 11 p.m.
 For economic reasons, the 11 p.m. newscast was later canceled.
 In August 2008, WPGA and The Telegraph started a production partnership for a morning show, Kenny B and Charles E: Your Mix in the Morning, on WPGA-FM 100.9 (6 to 9 a.m.) and on channel 58 (6 to 7 a.m.).
 The original owner of INN filed bankruptcy in January 2009, leading to the cancellation of the 7 p.m. newscast.

-In 2022, NewsNet was producing newscasts for both WGTA and WPGA with the newscast titled Georgia's News at Nine.
+In 2022, NewsNet produced newscasts for both WGTA and WPGA titled Georgia's News at Nine.
 The production ended in 2023.

 On April 1, 2024, Gray Television relaunched newscasts for WPGA-TV produced by Atlanta sister station WANF; a few weeks prior to that, WPGA-TV began simulcasting Atlanta News First at 10 from WPCH-TV.